Chumash people: Prior to European contact (pre-1542)

 Some researchers believe that the Chumash may have been visited by Polynesians between AD 400 and 800, nearly 1,000 years before Christopher Columbus reached the Americas.
-The Chumash advanced sewn-plank canoe design, used throughout the Polynesian Islands but unknown in North America except by those two tribes, is cited as the chief evidence for contact.
+The Chumash advanced sewn-plank canoe design, used throughout Polynesia but unknown in North America except by those two tribes, is cited as the chief evidence for contact.
 Comparative linguistics may provide evidence as the Chumash word for "sewn-plank canoe", tomolo'o, may have been derived from kumula'au, the Polynesian word for the redwood logs used in that construction.
 However, the language comparison is generally considered tentative.
 Furthermore, the development of the Chumash plank canoe is fairly well represented in the archaeological record and spans several centuries.
 The concept is rejected by most archaeologists who work with the Chumash culture, and there is no evidence of a genetic legacy.

 Before contact with Europeans, coastal Chumash relied less on terrestrial resources than they did on maritime; vice versa for interior Chumash.
 Regardless, they consumed similar land resources.
 Like many other tribes, deer were the most important land mammal the Chumash pursued; deer were consumed in varying amounts across all regions, which cannot be said for other terrestrial animals.
-Interior Chumash placed greater value on the deer, to the extent that they had unique hunting practices for them.
+Interior Chumash placed greater value on the deer, to the extent of developing unique hunting practices for them.

 They dressed as deer and grazed alongside the animals until the hunters were in range to use their arrows.
-Even Chumash close to the ocean pursued deer, though in understandably fewer numbers, and what more meat the villages needed they acquired from smaller animals such as rabbits and birds.
-Plant foods composed the rest of Chumash diet, especially acorns, which were the staple food despite the work needed to remove their inherent toxins.
+Even Chumash close to the ocean pursued deer, though in fewer numbers.
+The villages also relied on smaller animals, such as rabbits and birds, to supplement their meat needs.
+Plant foods composed the rest of the Chumash diet, especially acorns, which were the staple food despite the work needed to remove their inherent toxins.
 They could be ground into a paste that was easy to eat and store for years.
-Coast live oak provided the best acorns; their mush would be served usually unseasoned with meat and/or fish.
+Coast live oak provided the best acorns; their mush would usually be served unseasoned with meat and fish.